 *At least one, and preferably two, members of the committee (including the Adviser) must be Primary or Joint members of the Department of Microbiology.

 The composition of the committee, including a recommendation for the GSR, is determined by the student and her/his adviser with final approval by the Graduate Policy and Advising Committee (GPAC).
-All students will submit their committee choices to the GPAC on October 15.
-Names for alernative faculty should also be submitted to the GPAC at this time.
+All students will submit their committee choices to the GPAC one week before the start of Fall quarter.
+Names of two alternative faculty to fulfill the “core or joint member” requirement should also be submitted to the GPAC at this time.
 The GPAC will review all committees for composition, with the criteria described above.
-Students will then contact faculty to form the committee by the end of Autumn Quarter.
+Once permission has been granted by the GPAC, students will then contact faculty to form the committee by the end of Autumn Quarter.

 The Microbiology Department adheres to the policies stated in the UW/UAW Union contract (http://hr.uw.edu/labor/unions/uaw/contract?redirect=contract/preamble.html).
 Graduate students are entitled to four weeks (20 business days) of vacation during a 12-month academic period.
 "Vacation time off shall be taken during academic quarter breaks or as otherwise mutually agreed to by the ASE (student) and his/her supervisor" (Article 31 of contract).
 Importantly, students should discuss their vacation plans with their advisers well in advance of the proposed time off.